 The Jantzen Beach Mall could offer free shuttle service.
 It’s more convenient for shoppers.
 Drivers could be subsidized through advertising.
 Everybody wins.

-But location-based advertising is NOT rocket science.
+Location-based advertising is NOT rocket science.
 We could do it ourselves.
 Or have Octopus or Firefly manage it.

 A common Polaris/GEM electric vehicle costs $16K.
 Add rooftop advertising ($4K).
 It could cost under $20K.
 Electric power lowers operating costs.
 If you had 20 different ads, at $5/day each, that’s $100/day ($3,000/month).
 Pays for itself in year one.
 Drivers get minimum wage plus tips.

 Here’s the interesting part.
 Guess who bought Motivate this summer, the operator of Nike’s Biketown for $250 million…Lyft.
 And Lyft is teaming with May Mobility to test self-driving shuttles in Columbus, Ohio.
 Their self-driving shuttle service began in 2019.
 Aptiv and Hyundia joined forces in 2020 and renamed the group Motional, which is working with Lyft.

 Phase Two might provide an autonomous vehicle for island-only pickup and delivery.
 A driver would be present in all these trips.
 Right now a fully autonomous shuttle is VERY expensive.
 A vehicle leases for about $10,000 a month.
 It might be smarter for Hayden Island to let Lyft test this out.